 You have heard it a thousand times before: Reading is one of the most important things you can do for your child!

-As you’re stuck in quarantine, I’m sure reading has quickly become one of your go-to activities.
 Reading provides children with rich language, but it’s more than reading the words on the page.
 It allows for things like vocabulary practice, predictions, exposure to written words, perspective taking, emotion words, and much more!
 I will walk you through some easy ways to engage your child and provide them with even more language!

 Start with the cover